You can add new sites from the Network Home page or from the Profiles & Templates section to configure your SD-WAN network.

-To create a new site, click + New site on the Network Dashboard.
+To create a site, click + New site on the Network Dashboard.
 Provide a name and location for the site.

-You can create a new site from scratch, or use a site profile to configure a site quickly.
+You can create a site from scratch, or use a site profile to configure a site quickly.

 A graphical display to the right of the screen provides a dynamic topology diagram as you proceed with the configuration.

 To view site configuration, select site and navigate to Configuration > Site Configuration.

 The first step involves entering the site, device, advanced settings, and site contact details.

 When you configure sites using a site template, the following screen is displayed.

 - Choosing a Site Profile auto-populates the site, interface, and WAN links parameters based on the site profile configuration.